 You will also need to present the printed copies of your SSS number slip and personal record form.

-Take note that the temporary SSS number never expires although; you can have it altered to permanent any time.
+Take note that the temporary SSS number never expires although; you can have it altered to permanent at any time.
 It’s best to comply with the requirements right away to enjoy the benefits of having a permanent SSS number.